 Many children are hospitalised due to vaccine-preventable disease.
 Immunisation rates in Aotearoa New Zealand had been increasing, although they had not yet met levels needed for protection.
 The COVID-19 pandemic further disrupted standard childhood immunisation programmes.
 Rates of immunisation for pēpi Māori have decreased disproportionately since about 2016, and have remained dangerously low.
 Counter-measures can build on strategies used during the pandemic response, such as making vaccination a key priority for the health sector, and taking services to hard-to-reach communities, for example through pop-up clinics, mobile services, and vaccination in pharmacies.
-Pasifika communities were particularly successful at mobilising to implement campaigns to deliver health education, resources, and vaccinations during pregnancy and early childhood for at-risk groups.
+Pasifika communities were particularly successful at mobilising to implement campaigns to deliver health education, resources, and vaccination.
+To obtain the benefits of immunisation, the priority should be on-time delivery of vaccinations during pregnancy and early childhood for at-risk groups.
 The new national immunisation register will be vital to improving critically low uptake of the vaccines necessary to prevent outbreaks of infectious diseases such as pertussis and measles.
 Until immunisation targets are reached, the children of Aotearoa New Zealand are vulnerable to serious illness and death.